top of page

 Summary:

-Beyond his individual accomplishments, Jones was a key member of the Rams' "Fearsome Foursome" defensive line, which terrorized offenses throughout the 1960s.
+Throughout his career, Jones' consistency and durability were remarkable.
+He was a key member of the Rams' "Fearsome Foursome" defensive line, which terrorized offenses throughout the 1960s.
 His leadership and fierce competitiveness helped elevate the play of his teammates and establish the Rams as one of the most dominant defensive teams of the era.
+His ability to maintain a high level of play throughout his career was a testament to his skill and preparation.

 5. Michael Strahan